-Are You in the Middle of a Breakup?
+Are You Going Through a Breakup?

 Breaking up is incredibly hard to do.
 Often it’s easier just to stay together.